SimonG96/LightweightIocContainer/README.md

 # Lightweight IOC Container

 A lightweight IOC Container that is powerful enough to do all the things you need it to do.
-*This project and its documentation are currently under development.*

 [![Build status](https://ci.appveyor.com/api/projects/status/lekwuyh91oqrt6oc?svg=true)](https://ci.appveyor.com/project/SimonG96/lightweightioccontainer)